ab0x90/domain-diaries-blog/about.md

 ## Who Am I?

 A pentester who's seen things.
-Domain Admin things.
 I write about my experiences to help others learn — both attackers looking to improve their craft and defenders trying to understand the threats they face.

 ## Disclaimer